Nomenclature

 Torpedoes developed since World War II have been given "fish" names, such as "Spearfish" and "Tigerfish."

 During World War II, torpedoes were manufactured at the Royal Naval Torpedo Factory at Greenock and Alexandria, near Dumbarton; the Vickers-Armstrong (formerly Whitehead) works at Weymouth.
 Many USA torpedoes were used, especially those for aircraft and Lend-Lease destroyers.
 The USA also supplied large numbers of their Mark 24 (Fido) homing torpedo.
-Britain had a total of about 7,100 torpedoes in stock as of September 1939, but over 4,000 of these were of obsolescent types no longer in production.
+Britain had a total of about 7,100 torpedoes in stock as of September 1939, but over 4,000 of these were of obsolescent types that were no longer in production.

 Engines